 All funds are legally required to be budgeted and appropriated.
 The major documents prepared are the certificate of estimated resources and the appropriations ordinance, all of which are prepared on the budgetary basis of accounting.
 The certificate of estimated resources establishes a limit on the amount the Township may appropriate.
+The Licking County Budget Commission waives the tax budget filing requirement.

 The appropriations ordinance is the Township's authorization to spend resources and sets limits on disbursements plus encumbrances at the level of control selected by the Township.
 The legal level of control has been established at the fund, department, and object level for all funds.
-The Township did not authorize annual appropriations contrary to Ohio Revised Code Section 5705.38(A).
+The Township did not properly authorize appropriations contrary to Ohio Revised Code Section 5705.38(A) during 2007.

 The certificate of estimated resources may be amended during the year if projected increases or decreases in receipts are identified by the Township Fiscal Officer.
-The amounts reported as the original budgeted amounts on the budgetary statements reflect the amounts on the certificate of estimated resources as certified by the Licking County Budget Commission.
+The amounts reported as the original budgeted amounts on the budgetary statements reflect the amounts on the certificate of estimated resources when certified by the Licking County Budget Commission.
+The amounts reported as the final budgeted amounts on the budgetary statements reflect the amounts on the amended certificated of estimated resources as certified by the Licking County Budget Commission.